Piano Trio No. 1 (Mendelssohn): III. Scherzo. Leggiero e vivace

+IV.
+Finale.
+Allegro assai appassionato

 After Hiller gave Mendelssohn his advice, the finale was the most revised movement and unsurprisingly has a busy piano part.
 Various keyboard techniques are called upon in the movement, from close chords to sweeping arpeggios and chromatic octaves.
 The cantabile moments provide a refreshing contrast.
 The trio finishes with a shift to D major shortly before the end.